BLU - The cart acts as a medic, giving me an advantage as we push up.

 I retreat, spamming around a corner.
 I shouldn't have been that far up to begin with.

 I retreat, spamming behind me so that I can meet him halfway from spawn.
 We were a great team, after all.

 I move until I see our sniper take him out.
 This area isn't safe to be fighting in.

-I WARNED him that would happen.
-But did he listen?
-Nooo!
+I WARNED him that would happen, but did he listen?
+No!

 I'm hugging the cart.
 Nothing will move me from this cart!

 I'm a short distance away from the cart, trying desperately to clear it.